tardate/LittleArduinoProjects/Kraft/ForceZ/HMSPrinceOfWales/README.md

 [HMS Tenedos](https://en.wikipedia.org/wiki/HMS_Tenedos_(H04)).

 On 9 December 1941, Japanese submarine and reconnaissance aircraft reported on Force Z without their knowledge.
-HMS Tenedos was also detacted to return to Singapore as she was running low on fuel.
+HMS Tenedos was also detected to return to Singapore as she was running low on fuel.
 Overnight, flares dropped by Japanese aircraft alerted Force Z to their discovery.
 Having lost the element of surprise, the force was ordered to return to Singapore.